the-jame/PortForwardQbit/README.md

 updates qBittorrent automatically whenever the mapped port changes.
 It does both jobs in one script — no cron jobs, no extra tools beyond `natpmpc`.

+## Why use this?

+If you torrent without port forwarding, you can still download — but you're not *connectable*.
+Peers can't reach you directly, so you upload less, get fewer swarm connections, and seeding to a healthy ratio becomes a grind.

+Port forwarding fixes that.
+The catch with ProtonVPN:

+- You **can't pick your own port** — you have to request one from Proton's NAT-PMP server, and it assigns you whatever it wants.
+- The port **isn't permanent** — the mapping expires after 60 seconds and must be constantly renewed, and Proton can rotate you onto a different port (e.g. after a VPN reconnect).
+- When the port changes, **qBittorrent needs to be told** — otherwise it keeps listening on a port that no longer points at you.

+Doing that by hand means re-running `natpmpc` commands every minute and re-typing the port into qBittorrent settings.
+This script does all of it in a loop: renews the mapping, notices when the port changes, and pushes the new port into qBittorrent automatically.

 ## Prerequisites

 - **ProtonVPN**: a paid plan with port forwarding enabled, connected via